scriptabuild/eventstore/docs/index.md

 - Doing multiple replays.
 - Repeating a replay and stop where you want in that replay; Either by looking at header data (like the logged time) or the state of the model you're replaying to.

+[Martin Fowlers article on Eventsourcing](https://martinfowler.com/eaaDev/EventSourcing.html) examines more aspects of eventsourcing, and is worth the read.

 ## Main functionality of @aeinbu/eventsource

 - Transactional batches.
 A batch either runs to completion and is then committed and stored.
 If the batch fails or for other reasons is aborted, the state is rolled back to the state at the beginning of the batch operation.
 (Ie. a batch is either fully completed, or not recorded at all.)